jonolt/Home-DMX-Control/README.md

 #### LCD-Display

 The LCD-Display is controlled by 3 Wire SPI connected to the Hardwre SPI of the microcontroller.
 The MISO master input is not required for the display and is kept free in case additional SPI devices are added (for example via a shield).
-The Backlight is PWM dimmed via the transisor Q1.
+The Backlight is PWM dimmed (D11) via the transisor Q1.

 #### Expansion Connector J1 J2

 The Connector(s) has the identical pinout as the Arduino Micro.
-Also you could use a stackable female connector strip for the Arduino.
+Also you could use a stackable female connector strip directly with the Arduino.

 #### LEDs